ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 #### Dynamic Sync Quorum
 Thus, if we have most of the live nodes from the last epoch and they are all in the sync quorum, the manager will most likely be able to quickly become a leader.
-But that's if we're lucky, because many nodes from previous epochs can randomly get into the sync quorum.
+But that's if we're lucky because many nodes from previous epochs can randomly get into the sync quorum.

 In this case, when a ready follower appears, the manager can:
-1. Add it to the sync quorum instead of one of the not ready followers.
+1. Add it to the sync quorum instead of one of the not-ready followers.
 2. Restart the synchronization process, i.e. re-create the sync basis and send it to all relevant nodes again.